Polar Studios: Legacy

 In 2010, ABBA The Museum premiered an exhibit that attempted to recreate the band's Polar Studios setup.

 Equipment

 Polar's recording facility consisted of two different sections, one that utilized analog tape machines and one that implemented the cutting-edge digital equipment of the day.

 Studio A featured a Solid State Logic 4056 mixing console, coupled with any combination of a Studer A-820 24-track, Studer A-827 24-track, or Otari DTR-900 MK II 32-track tape machines.
 Studio A featured four separate isolated rooms, each with varying acoustics.
-Polar's Studio B maintained a 48-channel Calrec UA 8000 mixing board paired with a 3M digital 32-track audio recorder.
+Polar's Studio B maintained a Harrison 32C mixing console, 48-channel Calrec UA 8000 mixing board paired with a 3M digital 32-track audio recorder.
 When Polar premiered this setup in 1981, it was one of the first digital studios in the world.
 Studio B consisted of one "live room" in which musicians performed.